China is watching you.

 All of the “photocopies” made at the hotel are scanned and saved.
 Colleagues would leave their notebooks in the meeting room at lunch, “locked.”
 These notebooks’ hard-drives were removed and cloned.

 Once, a foreigner locked horns with someone at a big Chinese company and ended up in jail on a prostitution sting.
-Dan, don’t get me wrong, I am against prostitution, but this guy was not doing anything any differently from what he (and others) had been doing all along.
-In this instance the “prostitutes” were in fact not prostitutes.
+The “prostitutes” were in fact not prostitutes.
 The girl’s room was camera’ed out.
-It is very, very, very rare for someone to be arrested in China for soliciting.
+It is very rare for someone to be arrested in China for soliciting.
 This person subsequently got out on greatly reduced charges and I have to believe that was in return for his agreeing to start going along more with the Chinese company.

-I will note that I have a very savvy client who absolutely refuses to stay in any hotel recommended by those with whom he does business and who always books his hotels on his own, without revealing where he will be staying.
+I have a client who refuses to stay in any hotel recommended by those with whom he does business.
+He always books his hotels on his own, without revealing where he will be staying.
 Probably a pretty good policy.